NathanGodey/AdvancedNLP/markdown/course5_inference.md

 ### Layer skip: self speculative decoding

-Speculative decoding comes with two inconvenients:
+Speculative decoding comes with two inconveniences:

 - Loading two models in memory
 - Making sure the assistant model output a token distribution as close as possible to the main model